-Ore above 0.30 g/t from the Eagle pit is sent to a three-stage crushing plant.
+Ore from the Eagle pit is sent to a three-stage crushing plant.
 The crushing circuit consists of one 375 kW primary gyratory crusher, one 932 kW secondary cone crusher and three, parallel 932 kW tertiary cone crushers.
 Crushing plant feed material, with a maximum top size of 1,000 mm, is trucked from the open pits and dumped directly into the primary gyratory crusher at a throughput of approximately 29,500 t/d.
-The primary crusher will operate 365 d/a, while the secondary and tertiary crushers will only operate 275 d/a when ore is stacked on the HLPs.
+Primary crushed ore is conveyed to secondary crushing, or if a downstream process is down, the material is stockpiled.
+Stockpiled primary crushed ore is reclaimed back as supplemental feed to the secondary crushing is a P{80} of 12.5 mm.
+Crushed product feeds a series of conveyors and grasshopper conveyors to a radial stacker on the HLP.
+Lime is added prior to stacking on the HLP for pH control.